jmcano50/OpsReadingNotes/401reading2.md

 **3. Where does AWS Lambda fall in the layers of abstraction and what makes it so special?**

 - Lambda is at a very high level of abstraction.
-(Like a magic house that appears when you need it and vanishes when you don't) Youprovide the instructions (code), and it takes care of everything else-building, running, and maintaining.
+(Like a magic house that appears when you need it and vanishes when you don't) You provide the instructions (code), and it takes care of everything else-building, running, and maintaining.
 - What is so Special: You don't worry about the underlying infrastructure at all.
 You are only charged for the exact time your code runs, making it efficient and cost-effective.

 Resources: